INFO490/assignments/hw7/hw7.markdown

 ![ccdf](log_ccdf_log_income.png)

 These two plot tell us a lot about the income distribution.
 First, note that the CDF of log(income) is that of a normal distribution (see Figure 4.5 in *Think Stats* by Allen B. Downey).
-Thus, it suggests that the income distrubution follows a lognormal distribution.
-Second, the log-log plot of CCDF looks like a lognormal distribution for the most part, but it becomes almost a straight line in the very high-income region (The jaggedness is due to small sample size).
+Thus, it suggests that the income distribution follows a log-normal distribution.
+Second, the log-log plot of CCDF looks like a log-normal distribution for the most part, but it becomes almost a straight line in the very high-income region (The jaggedness is due to small sample size).
 If you read Section 4.2 in *Think Bayes*, you know that the CCDF of a [Pareto distribution](http://en.wikipedia.org/wiki/Pareto_distribution) looks like a straight line on a log-log scale.
 So which one is it, or could it be both at the same time?

 According to Wikipedia on [Log-normal distribution](http://en.wikipedia.org/wiki/Log-normal_distribution),